 A large backyard complete with a hammock, hot tub, and hikable trails are perfect for summer days, but a cozy cottage-like interior and fireplace make winter nights a snug and intimate dream.
 With limited Wi-Fi and data access, the property calls out to those looking to unplug and detox, and a jaw-dropping library of board games, books, and DVDs makes up for that fact.

 Nearby, you can take a walk along the Ashokan Reservoir Promenade, a paved 2.8 mile, ADA-accessible path providing breathtaking views of the Catskill Mountains and wildlife, like deer and bald eagles.
 This Hudson Valley Airbnb provides the perfect amount of access to nature.

 Entire home: 8 guests;, 4 bedrooms, 5 beds, 2 baths

 Link: Search “Red Hook A-Frame” on airbnb.com

 Red Hook A-Frame is a secluded getaway with a chic aesthetic, straight from the pages of the trendiest home decor slideshow.
 The newly renovated house features Insta-worthy, high-end details in the open kitchen and spa-like bathrooms.
-The main living area features high ceilings and newly installed custom windows to take advantage of the expansive A-Frame structure.
-Near to Rhinebeck, Red Hook, Kingston, Germantown, Tivoli and Hudson.
+The main living area in the Hudson Valley Airbnb features high ceilings and newly installed custom windows to take advantage of the expansive A-Frame structure.
+Near to Rhinebeck, Red Hook, Kingston, Germantown, Tivoli, and Hudson.